Three-body resonances in the $\varphi^4$ theory: Introduction

 On the analysis side, we utilize state-of-the-art quantization conditions, namely the \emph{Relativistic Field Theory} (RFT)~\cite{Hansen:2014eka, Hansen:2015zga} and \emph{Finite-Volume Unitarity} (FVU)~\cite{Mai:2017bge, Mai:2018djl} approach, testing and comparing those for the first time on the same set of data.
 We note that this also tests the performance of the \emph{Non-Relativistic Effective Field Theory} (NREFT)~\cite{Hammer:2017uqm, Hammer:2017kms} approach, which in its Lorentz-invariant formulation~\cite{Muller:2021uur} is algebraically identical to the FVU quantization condition, at least within the approximations used in this work.
-In their core, all these approaches aim to separate the power-law volume dependence from the exponentially suppressed one, which necessitates to single out all configurations of particles going on-shell.
+At their core, all these approaches aim to separate the power-law volume dependence of the three-particle scattering amplitude from the exponentially suppressed one, which necessitates singling out the classes of Feynman diagrams in which the intermediate particles can go on-shell.
 Obviously, this goal is achieved by different means in the different formalisms, but the final result is equivalent in the sense that all configurations of three particles being on-shell are accounted for.
-The differences include the chosen cutoff in the spectator momentum, how exponentially suppressed terms are accounted for, and in the particular choice of the parametrization for the (sub)-system dynamics.
+The differences include the chosen cutoff in the spectator momentum, how exponentially suppressed terms are accounted for, and the particular choice of the parametrization for the (sub)-system dynamics.
 Relations between different parametrizations are, in general, non-trivial and involve integral equations, see Refs.~\cite{Blanton:2020jnm, Brett:2021wyd, Jackura:2022gib}.
 Still, an empirical comparison of both finite-volume approaches (FVU/RFT) on the same set of lattice results has not been performed.
 Potentially, there might be scenarios where one or another approach may be more advantageous to describe the actual data.
 This defines the second goal of this work, allowing one to identify possible systematics of analysis tools for future studies.

 This paper is organized as follows: in section~\ref{sec:phi4model} we show the toy model with an explicit resonance coupling to the three-particle final states.
 In section~\ref{sec:QCs} we recap both finite-volume quantization conditions and discuss the workflow for extraction of scattering parameters.
 Next, in section~\ref{sec:results} we present our analysis of the finite-volume spectrum at different values of the couplings in the action.
 Furthermore, in section~\ref{sec:infinitevolume} we present the determination of the mass and width of the resonance based on the fitted scattering quantities.
 We conclude with the summary in section~\ref{sec:conclu}.